kubernetes-sigs/kubebuilder/docs/book/src/reference/project-config.md

 Note that KubeBuilder is not only a CLI tool but can also be used as a library to allow users to create their plugins/tools, provide helpers and customizations on top of their existing projects - an example of which is [Operator-SDK][operator-sdk].
 SDK leverages KubeBuilder to create plugins to allow users to work with other languages and provide helpers for their users to integrate their projects with, for example, the [Operator Framework solutions/OLM][olm].
 You can check the [plugin's documentation][plugins-doc] to know more about creating custom plugins.

 Additionally, another motivation for the PROJECT file is to help us to create a feature that allows users to easily upgrade their projects by providing helpers that automatically re-scaffold the project.
-By having all the required metadata regarding the APIs, their configurations and versions in the PROJECT file, we could automate the process of re-scaffolding while migrating between plugin versions.
-More info on this, can be found [here] (https://github.com/kubernetes-sigs/kubebuilder/blob/master/designs/helper_to_upgrade_projects_by_rescaffolding.md)
+By having all the required metadata regarding the APIs, their configurations and versions in the PROJECT file.
+For example, it can be used to automate the process of re-scaffolding while migrating between plugin versions. ([More info][doc-design-helper]).

 ## Versioning